 - L-Arginine in free form

-- Vegetarian formula
+- Vegetarian formula, vegetable origin

-- Precursor of HCH and nitric oxide
+- Precursor of the GH and nitric oxide

-- Improves athletic performance and muscle recovery
+- Improves sports performance and muscle recovery

-- Contributes to a healthy immune system
+- Encourages a healthy immune system

 - Improves cardiovascular and sexual health